-Our commitment to respect human rights is reflected in our policies, including our Human Rights Policy (the Policy), which will be updated again in 2024.
+Our commitment to respect human rights is reflected in our policies, including our Human Rights Policy (the Policy), which was updated again in 2024.
 The Policy sets out our commitment to human rights and our expectations for all members of the Carlsberg Group (including CMBC), its employees and business partners globally, with further guidance being provided in an internal Human Rights Manual that explains how the Policy applies in real-life situations.

 Our Executive Committee, chaired by the Group CEO, is responsible for our performance on ESG, including human rights.
 It provides strategic guidance and approval of our Human Rights Policy Implementation of the Policy is overseen by our ESG Steering Committee, made up of leaders from across the Carlsberg Group.
-The Policy covers topics such as working hours, benefits and wages, freedom of association, non-discrimination, harassment, forced labour and child protection.
+The Policy covers topics such as working hours and the right to rest and leisure, wages and benefits, freedom of association, discrimination, harassment, forced labour and child labour and juvenile work.

-The Carlsberg Supplier & Licensee Code of Conduct lays down requirements for suppliers in the areas of human rights, including the prevention of forced and child labour, non-discrimination, health and safety, and environmental sustainability.
+The Carlsberg Supplier & Licensee Code of Conduct lays down requirements for suppliers in the areas of human rights, occupational health and safety, environmental management and business ethics, including the prevention of forced and child labour, and non-discrimination.
 To work with us, suppliers must meet these requirements and ask the same of their own suppliers.
-We seek to work with our suppliers to help them mitigate risks, and we also collaborate through industry partnerships to provide supplier training and build capabilities in order to deliver a positive impact.
+We seek to work with our suppliers to help them mitigate risk, and we also collaborate through industry partnerships to provide supplier training and build capabilities in order to deliver a positive impact.
 In cases where our suppliers are unwilling to improve their practices or demonstrate alignment with our policies, we reserve the right to terminate the business relationship.

 Compliance clauses and a reference to the Supplier and Licensee Code of Conduct are included in all of the Carlsberg Group's procurement contract templates including its general terms and conditions of procurement.
 These templates are used by local markets as the basis for the majority of their contracts including by CMBC in the UK.
 Where a third party's contract template is used, equivalent wording is added to ensure the same level of contractual protection.
+In 2024 we updated our Supplier and Licensee Code of Conduct to better reflect our current approach to this area.